TKA Recovery Months 2–3: What to Expect and How to Keep Making Progress

 Considering MUA (Manipulation Under Anesthesia)

-If you're stuck below 90° of flexion or lacking full extension despite consistent effort, your surgeon may recommend MUA.
-This procedure can help break through scar tissue but should always be followed with aggressive rehab.
+If you’re stuck below 90° of flexion or still lacking full extension despite steady effort and regular therapy, your surgeon may recommend an MUA.

 Myths and Misconceptions